OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Transferring-Files.md

 Once finished, press the "Save" button.

-On the next window there is a tickbox option to save the password, thats up to you.
+On the next window there is a tickbox option to save the password, that's up to you.
 Saving the password is less secure, but faster to access your Omega.

 You can name the connection and you can also you can save a desktop shortcut if desired.

 ![WinSCP Image 3](./img/onion-omega-winscp-3.png)

-Now from the left menu you'll see the name you saved the new site as a few moments ago, eg "root@192.168.3.1", click on this, then "Login".
+Now from the left menu you'll see the name you saved the new site as a few moments ago, eg "root@omega-2757.local", click on this, then "Login".

-// TODO: fix the ip address

 ![WinSCP Image 4](./img/onion-omega-winscp-4.png)